Shot-noise reduction for lattice Hamiltonians: Noiseless Sampling Improvements: Additional material for Sec.

-At last, strategy (b) assumes minimal clusters of $L_x = 1$ and $L_y = 2$ and vice versa.
-A 2-local Hamiltonian has to be split into four parts, which do not commute in general, $H = H_{A}^x + H_B^x + H_A^y + H_B^y$.
-For higher locality, the following discussion can be straight-forwardly generalized.
-Since the four terms are connected by symmetry under translations and local rotations exchanging $x$ and $y$, $H_A^x = T_1^x H_B^x T_{-1}^x = S H_A^y S = T_1^x S H_B^y S T_{-1}^x$, their variances coincides.
+At last, 2-local partitioning (compare Def.~\ref{def:Explicit geometric partitionings} c.) assumes minimal clusters of $L_x = 1$ and $L_y = 2$ and vice versa.
+A 2-local Hamiltonian has to be split into four parts, which do not commute in general, $H = H_1 + H_2 + H_3 + H_4$ (as defined in Def.~\ref{def:Explicit geometric partitionings} c.).
+For higher localities, the following discussion can be straightforwardly generalised.
+Since the four terms are connected by symmetry under translations and local rotations exchanging $x$ and $y$, $H_1 = T_1^x H_2 T_{-1}^x = S H_3 S = T_1^x S H_4 S T_{-1}^x$, their variances coincide.
 As a result, the sample improvement again becomes very simple

-We can use $\Var(H_2)$ from before and calculate the remaining variance of $H_A^x = H_I + \frac{1}{4} H_1 = H_I + \frac{1}{4} (H-H_2)$, with the interactions $H_I = \sum_{\ell=1}^{n_x/2} \sum_{m=1}^{n_y} T_{2\ell}^x T^y_m V T_{-m}^y T_{-2\ell}^x$.
-The variance of $H_A^x$ can be calculated via $\Var(H_A^x) = \Var(O) + \frac{1}{16} \Var(H_2) - \frac{1}{4} (Cov(O, H_2) + Cov(H_2, O))$.
+We can use $\Var(H_{\rm{2-local}})$ from before and calculate the remaining variance of $H_1 = H_I + \frac{1}{4} H_{\rm{1-local}} = H_I + \frac{1}{4} (H- H_{\rm{2-local}} )$, with the interactions $H_I = \sum_{\ell=1}^{n_x/2} \sum_{m=1}^{n_y} T_{2\ell}^x T^y_m V T_{-m}^y T_{-2\ell}^x$.
+The variance of $H_1$ can be calculated via $\Var_{\ket{E_i}}(H_1) = \Var_{\ket{E_i}}(O) + \frac{1}{16} \Var_{\ket{E_i}}(H_{\rm{2-local}}) - \frac{1}{4} ({\rm CoV}_{\ket{E_i}}(O, H_{\rm{2-local}}) + {\rm CoV}_{\ket{E_i}}(H_{\rm{2-local}}, O))$.
 Using the same methods as before, we calculate

 which is only the first term of $C_2^x$ from Eq.~\eqref{eq:c2x}.
 We separate the factor $\frac{n}{2}$ and define the remainder of Eq.~\eqref{eq:Var_HAx} a new constant $C_3$.
 Similarly, the covariance reads